mattermost/docs/source/process/security.md

 * All open source contributions are available for public inspection and commentary before and after acceptance.

 REPORTING
-* Mattermost uses a [responsible disclosure policy](https://www.mattermost.org/responsible-disclosure-policy/) to accept confidental reports of new threats, so they can be addressed either immediately through a dot release, or by the next monthly release depending on potential impact.
+* Mattermost uses a [responsible disclosure policy](https://www.mattermost.org/responsible-disclosure-policy/) to accept confidential reports of new threats, so they can be addressed either immediately through a dot release, or by the next monthly release depending on potential impact.
 * When Mattermost software undergoes security and penetration testing at customer sites security updates are added to the core software and [publicly documented by release](http://about.mattermost.com/security-updates/).

 ### Security Review Checklist<a name="security-checklist"></a>